Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 when calculating energies, parallel scaling will begin to fall off as the number of threads reaches the number of frames.
 A usage example is shown below:

+`mpirun -np 2 gmx_MMPBSA MPI -O -i mmpbsa.in -cp com.top -rp rec.top -lp lig.top -y traj.crd`

+or

-`mpirun -np 2 MMPBSA.py.MPI -O -i mmpbsa.in -cp com.top -rp rec.top -lp lig.top -y traj.crd`
+`mpirun -np 2 gmx_MMPBSA mpi -O -i mmpbsa.in -cp com.top -rp rec.top -lp lig.top -y traj.crd`

 ### Types of calculations you can do
-There are many different options for running MMPBSA.py.
+There are many different options for running gmx_MMPBSA.
 Among the types of calculations you can do are:
 * Normal binding free energies, with either PB or GB implicit solvent models.
 Each can be done with either 1, 2, or 3 different trajectories, but the complex, receptor, and ligand topology files must all be defined.
-The complex mdcrd must always be provided.
+The complex trajectory must always be provided.
 Whichever trajectories of the receptor and/or ligand that are NOT specified will be extracted from the complex trajectory.
 This allows a 1-, 2-, or 3-trajectory analysis.
 All PB calculations and GB models can be performed with just AmberTools via the mmpbsa_py_energy program installed with MMPBSA.py.
 * Stability calculations with any calculation type.
-If you only specify the complex prmtop (and leave receptor and ligand prmtop options blank), then a “stability” calculation will be performed, and you will get statistics based on only a single system.
-Any additional receptor or ligand information given will be ignored, but note that if receptor and/or ligand topologies are given, it will no longer be considered a stability calculation.
-The previous statement refers principally to mutated receptor/ligand files or extra ligand/receptor trajectory files.
 * Alanine scanning with either PB or GB implicit solvent models.
 All trajectories will be mutated to match the mutated topology files, and whichever calculations that would be carried out for the normal systems are also carried out for the mutated systems.
 Note that only 1 mutation is allowed per simulation, and it must